Mirsarai power station (Hangzhou Jinjiang)

 Mirsarai power station is a proposed 1,320-megawatt (MW) coal-fired in Chittagong, Bangladesh.

-The map below shows Mirsarai, the proposed location of the project.
+The map below shows the proposed location forthe plant in Mirsarai Economic Zone.

 In October 2015 officials of China-based Zhejiang Jindun Holding Group Company visited the under-construction economic zone at Mirsarai upazila known as Mirsarai Economic Zone.
 The Chinese company has expressed interest to set up a coal-based power plant with a capacity of 1,300-megawatt there.
 Zhejiang Jindun Holding Group Company Ltd has sought 1,000 acres of land for establishing the power plant.